zilkey/auto_tagger/README.md

 # AutoTagger

-AutoTagger allows you to create a date-stamped tag for each stage of your deployment, and deploy from the last tag from the previous environment.
+AutoTagger is a gem that helps you automatically create a date-stamped tag for each stage of your deployment, and deploy from the last tag from the previous environment.

 Let's say you have the following workflow: